 This is pretty much a healthier strawberry slush topped up with sparkling water to make a refreshing, very fruity drink.
 If you’ve ever had a slush(ie, where I’m from) you’ll know that the convenience store ones are crazy sweet and not much more than straight sugar.
 I went to a tiny rural school so we didn’t really do 7-eleven runs – we had an ice-cream school bus.

 So if you love the idea of slush, but don’t want the sugar hit, I’ve got you covered.
-Sweetened with piles of strawberries and a bit of honey (just two tablespoons!), this isn’t overly sweet but definitely delicious.
+Sweetened with piles of strawberries and a bit of honey (just two tablespoons for the whole batch!), this isn’t overly sweet but definitely delicious.

 Toss in some lime juice and a touch of mint and you’ve got a fun spring or summer drink perfect for sunny days.
-Top it off with cold sparkling water – or champagne if you want a cocktail – for the sparkler element.
+Top it off with cold sparkling water for a very refreshing treat.

 Ingredients